emdgroup/baybe/CONTRIBUTING.md

 ## Writing docstrings

 The docstrings that are used for BayBE are based on the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
-These docstrings are used to automatically create the documentation using [Sphinx](https://www.sphinx-doc.org/en/master/index.html).
+These docstrings are used to create the documentation using [Sphinx](https://www.sphinx-doc.org/en/master/index.html).

 The infrastructure used to host the current documentation as well as the design decision that were taken when developing BayBE make it necessary to adhere to the following guidelines when writing docstrings.